 For health professionals

 In 2014 the journal Maternal and Child Health published a study looking at breastfeeding and maternal depression.
 It found that mothers who planned to breastfeed and went on to do so were around 50% less likely to become depressed than mothers who had planned to, and did not, breastfeed1.
 This … [Read more...] about Breastfeeding and Postnatal Depression

 Usually it’s possible to end breastfeeding gradually.
 However, a mother may find herself in a situation where she needs to stop breastfeeding straight away, for example to start treatment for a serious medical condition such as cancer, or, sadly, if her baby has died.
 Sudden weaning Stopping … [Read more...] about When Breastfeeding Ends Suddenly

 Lynsey Hansford describes her own experience as a younger mum and looks at some of the barriers to breasfeeding they face.
 You may have heard or observed that younger mums are less likely to breastfeed than older mums.
 The 2010 UK Infant Feeding Survey found that women aged 30 or above were the … [Read more...] about Barriers to breastfeeding for younger mothers

-A new study, published 20th August 2014 in the journal Maternal and Child Health, has found that mothers who planned to breastfeed and who actually went on to breastfeed were around 50% less likely to become depressed than mothers who had not planned to, and who did not, breastfeed (1).
-This … [Read more...] about New Study: Breastfeeding linked to lower risk of postnatal depression
+A new study, published 20th August 2014 in the journal Maternal and Child Health, has found that mothers who planned to breastfeed and who actually went on to breastfeed were significantly less likely to become depressed than mothers who had planned to, and who did not, breastfeed (1).
+This study … [Read more...] about New Study: Breastfeeding linked to lower risk of postnatal depression